The U-182: the Commander and Crew

 I am now in contact with Nikolai Clausen's daughter directly.

-The daughter was born after Clausen's death and currently lives in Germany.
+She was born after Clausen's death and currently lives in Germany.

 Through this contact I have been provided a small glimpse into Clausen's personal life.